MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/azure-blob-storage.md

    ![Screenshot of the sign in dialog box for Azure Blob Storage, with the account key authentication method selected.](./media/azure-blob-storage/sign-in-desktop.png)

+   For more information about using and managing authentication, go to [Authentication with a data source](../connectorauthentication.md).

    >[!NOTE]
    > If you are signing in from Excel, you can also select the shared access signature (SAS) authentication method.